jvs/spk/design.md

 ```
 class Event {
-    type: Symbol
+    type: EventType
-    key: Symbol
+    key: Key
     time: Time
-    counter: U32
 }
 ```

+Event records are immutable.

 Types of events:

 - Key press: `type = "press"`
 - Key release: `type = "release"`
-- Clock tick: `type = "tick", key = "tick"`
+- Clock tick: `type = "tick"

 A new clock tick events fires once every 1ms.

-Event records are immutable.

 ### Timing Semantics

-All emitted events use current system time (not original event time).
+Each event uses current system time when it is emitted.
 For example, if a node is processing an event, and emits an event of its own, this new event gets the current system time, not the time of the original event that the node was handling.

 ## Core Language Constructs